persapiens/Course/HW/HW1-A.md

 ### DigitialOcean

 DigitialOcean is one of the cheapest and lowest image providers.
-If using digitalocean, I will keep the api key open for testing, but by submission, you must be able to obtain your own api key.
+If using digitalocean, you must be able to obtain your own api key.

 To get your ssh key, you can upload under security and then get the id this way: